Assistant Professor

 Biography

 Max completed his PhD in 2016 under the supervision of Markus Greiner at Harvard University, where he developed techniques for laser cooling and atom-resolved imaging of fermionic lithium atoms in optical lattices for quantum simulation experiments.
 Prior to joining UW in 2022, Max worked as a scientist at Reality Labs (Meta) where he worked on augmented reality display systems, involving research on pupil replicating waveguides, laser beam scanning projectors, novel emitters, and digital holographic imaging.
 Max also worked as a scientist at Atom Computing, developing gate-based quantum computers based on arrays of neutral atoms trapped in optical tweezers.
-In addition to a number of academic publications, Max is an inventor on more than 35 granted patents in the fields of mixed reality and quantum computing.
+Max is an inventor on more than 35 granted patents in the fields of mixed reality and quantum computing.

 Recent Publications